-With this information in hand, you can make an informed decision on whether AIG Direct makes sense for you.
+With this information in hand, you can make an informed decision on whether AIG makes sense for you.

 Rather than the United States, the company’s American founder Cornelius Vander Starr set up shop in Shanghai.

-AIG is dedicated to using its success to positively impact communities around the world, with tens of thousands of hours of volunteer service under its belt and millions of dollars of charitable contributions matched each year.
+AIG’s 56,400+ employees positively impact communities around the world, with tens of thousands of hours of volunteer service under its belt and millions of dollars of charitable contributions matched each year.

 In 2005, Life Happens began the Life Lessons Scholarship Program to provide college scholarships to students who’ve lost a parent.